qusers/Q/docs/analytical-charge-corrections/INITIAL_AUDIT.md

    but the angular target uses Q-region charge alone.
 Also, `born_dielectric` is configurable while the angular dielectric factor remains fixed at 0.98750 (epsilon 80).
 These are verified code facts, not yet a diagnosis or permission to change the physical target.
-Check invariance under relabeling a fixed-charge atom as a Q atom and inspect the intended background-charge convention.
+The subsequent [partition audit](PARTITION_AUDIT.md) preserves Born constants but reproduces angular energy/gradient dependence under fixed-charge relabeling, with a separate small non-angular control mismatch explicitly retained.
+Inspect the intended background-charge convention.
 2. **Matched offsets:** the preserved historical reproduction reports different frozen angular offsets between forward and reverse directions.
 Its directional difference is therefore not same-Hamiltonian closure.
 Quantify this mismatch